thanhuyennn203/Lab3_CSE454/README.md

 # History

-- PHPMailer was originally written in 2001 by Brent R. Matzelle as a <span>SourceForge project.</span>
+- PHPMailer was originally written in 2001 by Brent R. Matzelle as a <span style="color:blue;">SourceForge project.</span>
 - Marcus Bointon (coolbru on SF) and Andy Prevost (codeworxtech) took over the project in 2004.